-- Use a push stick when removing cut pieces from between the fence and saw blade.
+- Use a push stick when removing cut pieces between the fence and saw blade.

 - When you stop cutting, hold the material firmly and shut down the saw.
 Wait for the blade to stop moving before removing the piece.